EOSIO/vt-blockchain-bootcamp-starter/docs/instructions.md

 cleos create account eosio eosio.token PUBLICKEY
 ```

-Next we need to compile the eosio.token contract.
+Next we need to compile the `eosio.token` contract.
 Enter the following in your terminal

 ```bash
 eosio-cpp -I include -o eosio.token.wasm src/eosio.token.cpp --abigen
 ```

+_If you're curious about the parameters used for `eosio.cdt` you can use `eosio-cpp -help` or view it's [reference documentation](https://eosio.github.io/eosio.cdt/1.5.0/tools/eosio-cpp.html)

-Then we need to upload the smart contract:
+Then we need to deploy the `eosio.token` smart contract:

 ```bash
 cleos set contract eosio.token ~/VTBootCamp/eosio.contracts/eosio.token -p eosio.token
 ```

-Once that done, we can issue new token:
+Once that is complete, issue the a token.
+We're going to call this token "SYS"

 ```bash
 cleos push action eosio.token create '{"issuer":"eosio", "maximum_supply":"1000000000.0000 SYS"}' -p eosio.token@active
 ```

 This command created a new token `SYS` with a precision of 4 decimals and a maximum supply of `1000000000.0000 SYS`.
-For this reason we must pass `-p eosio.token` to authorize this call.
+We pass `-p eosio.token@active` to inform `cleos` to tell `keosd` to sign the transaction using a key that authorizes with the `active` permission of the `eosio.token` account.

 ## Issue Tokens to Account "helloworld"

 Now that we have created the token, the issuer (eosio) can issue new tokens to the account user we created earlier.

-We will use the positional calling convention (vs named args).

 ```
 cleos push action eosio.token issue '[ "helloworld", "100.0000 SYS", "memo" ]' -p eosio@active